asp13-code/cimc-mgmt/README.md

 ## Disclamier
 1. This software provided as is and should be used on your own risk
 2. I'm not a programmer and this is my first python code
 3. Can't help.
 Especially beyond python side.
-Java is totally outside of the scope
+Java is totally outside of the scope.
+Nope.